t-kramer/comfortSIM/README.md

 ## About the Package

-comfortSIM will be a Python package to calculate and visualise spatial thermal comfort in buildings.
-I am currently in the process of cleaning and organizing locally written code and moving it over to this repository.
+I started developing comfortSIM with the aim to build a Python package for calculating and visualizing spatial thermal comfort data from buildings in Python.
+I wrote most of the code for my dissertation and am currently in the (slow) process of cleaning and organizing the code.
 Please reach out if you want to contribute or have suggestions for improvement and future directions.

 <!-- [![Tool Banner](link-to-your-banner-image)](link-to-your-banner-image) -->